OpenTechSchool/python-beginners/source/simple_drawing.rst

 .. image:: /images/tiltedsquares.png

 The picture shows three 20 degree turns.
-You could try 20, 30 and 40, for example.
+But you could try 20, 30 and 40 degree turns, for example.

 .. rst-class:: solution